 What will I do on Quest?

-Quest participants will hike a section of the longest hiking trail in the United States and those on the 9 Day program will climb and rappel at St. Johns Ledges.
+All Quest participants will backpack through a section of the longest hiking trail in the United States and have the opportunity to rappel.
+Those who participate on the 10 Day program will also rock climb.

 Will I have to do everything?

-Quest's motto is "Challenge by Choice."
-By signing up for the program you are signing up to participate in a number of experiences that will no doubt be quite challenging.
-If a participant feels unsafe at any point, he or she is encouraged to talk with his or her leaders or the guides to work through the challenge at hand, as he or she will be strongly encouraged to participate in all the various aspects of Quest.
+By signing up for the program you are signing up to participate in a number of experiences that will no doubt be challenging.
+If a participant feels unsafe at any point, he or she is encouraged to talk with his or her student instructors to work through the challenge at hand, as he or she will be strongly encouraged to participate in all aspects of Quest.

 Do I need previous outdoor experience?